drewvlaz/SpotiFind/README.md

 It is said that a picture is worth 1000 words.
 It is well known that some feelings and emotions can't easily be captured by prose.
 But what about music?
 Nostalgia, joy, sorrow, heartbreak; all these emotions have been expressed eloquently by the musical geniuses of our time.
 We were inspired by the Spotify machine learning session and Google cloud's vision AI to try to combine music with pictures to allow a user to immortalize memories in a unique way.
 What if we could listen to music and feel the feelings associated with a memory?

 SpotiFind turns an image into a playlist based on emotion, colours, and/or key objects from a photo you took.
-After going through a simple authentication process, you can choose keywords out of objects/colours detected from your photo and enjoy a new UnCommon playlist of songs made just for you on your SpotiFy account!
+After going through a simple authentication process, you can choose keywords out of objects/colours detected from your photo and enjoy a new UnCommon playlist of songs made just for you on your Spotify account!

 ## APIs used:
 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/)